ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 As a wired controller, you do not need to be in the grip menu to connect.
 Just press any button and it will connect.

-Note that if you are in a one player game and you already have a controller connected as the 1st controller slot, you will not be able to connect any other controller until you either disconnect that controller or return to the Switch menus.
+Note that if you are in a 1-player game and you already have a controller connected as the 1st controller slot, you will not be able to connect any other controller until you either disconnect that controller or return to the Switch menus.